MarianaFilipa/ASCN-Grupo16/README.md

 # ASCN-Grupo16

+## Objectives:

+Project developed for the course "Cloud Computing Applications and Services" of a Software Engineering Masters.
+The goal of this project was to automate the process of installing, configuring, monitoring and evaluating the application **Ghost**.
+For this project, we used Ansible to configure and install the application on Google Kubernetes Engine (GKE) and monitored the performance using Google Cloud Platform.

 ## Componentes:

-* *create-gke-cluster.yml* : Cria o cluster Kubernetes
+* *create-gke-cluster.yml* : Create the GKE Cluster.

-* *destroy-gke-cluster.yml* : Elimina o cluster
+* *destroy-gke-cluster.yml* : Delete the GKE Cluster.

-* *deploy-ghost.yml* : Instala, configura e executar os componentes do Ghost no cluster criado antes.

-    1) Instalação nova, ou instalação com dados
-    2) Instalação com os dados indicados

-* *undeploy-ghost.yml* : terminar a execução.\
+* *deploy-ghost.yml*: Install, configure and execute Ghost's components in the GKE created.

+* *undeploy-ghost.yml*: Undeploy the Ghost's components created previously.

-    1) só com flag *-e delete data = true* se apaga os dados
+    1. The data of the application is only deleted if the flag *-e delete data = true* is presented.

-* *test-all.yml* : Efetua um conjunto de testes automáticos
+* *test-all.yml*: Allows to execute a series of automatic tests.